The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Stir until dough forms.

 - Roll dough into 36, 1-inch balls.
 Roll balls into decorating sugar and place them 2-inches apart on prepared cookie sheets.

 - Cool cookies 5 minutes then remove from cookie sheet to wire rack to cool completely.
-Repeat with remaining cookie sheet.
+Repeat with the remaining cookie sheet and dough.

 How are you spreading holiday cheer this season?
 I’d love to know which holiday cookies you’re making, leave a comment below to let me know!